-The total amount paid or offered to claimants through the scheme has increased to over £64.08 million.
+The total amount paid to claimants through the Scheme has increased to over £75 million.

-The statistics also show that over 59% of claims have had a final decision.
+£75.87 million has been paid across 2,097 claims.
+The statistics also show that over 80% of claims have had a final decision.

-During the month of December, the Home Office paid out over £1.2 million in compensation.
+During the month of December, the Home Office paid out almost £600,000 in compensation.